Errors-in-Variables Regression

 The assumptions of the Deming regression model, primarily normality

-and homogeneity of variance, can then be check with the
+and homogeneity of variance, can then be checked with the

 appear to be fine with regards to the assumptions.